-How do you hire the right person for the job?
+Do you know how to hire the right person for the job?
 The first step is to begin by organizing the interview.
-Yes, the this sounds so easy, but we all know that there are numerous variables that come in to play when hiring the right person.
-Some of these might include which team members should be involved in the interview process, the location(s) to conduct the interviews, whether to have job shadowing or a ride along day, and a host of other decisions.
+Yes, this sounds so easy, but we all know that there are numerous variables that come into play when hiring the right person.
+Some of these might include which team members should be involved in the interview process, the location(s) to conduct the interviews, whether to have job shadowing or a ride-along day, and a host of other decisions.

 Setting up your interviewing and hiring process clearly and definitely from start to finish will make your life easier!
 In our daily lives as recruiters, we have seen hiring and interviewing methods implemented professionally and, well, not so professionally.